weseemahmed/weseemahmed2.github.io/aboutme.md

 </p>

 <h4>Toulouse School of Economics </h4>
-MA Economics, Class of 2016
+Master of Arts in Economics, Class of 2016

 <hr>